Aura Router

 Zod Schemas

 Schema validations are an optional configuration in createEndpoint and createEndpointConfig.
-They allow you to apply Zod-based validations to params, searchParams, and body, providing full type-safety for your endpoint's request context.
+They enable Zod-based validations for params, searchParams, and body, ensuring full type safety for the endpoint's request context.

 import { createEndpoint } from "@aura-stack/router"